kovidgoyal/calibre/manual/conversion.rst

   * If you mark Chapters with style :guilabel:`Heading 2`, you have to set the 'Detect chapters at' box to ``//h:h2``
   * For a nested TOC with Sections marked with :guilabel:`Heading 2` and the Chapters marked with :guilabel:`Heading 3` you need to enter ``//h:h2|//h:h3``.
 On the Convert - TOC page set the :guilabel:`Level 1 TOC` box to ``//h:h2`` and the :guilabel:`Level 2 TOC` box to ``//h:h3``.

-Well-known document properties (Title, Keywords, Description, Creator) are recognized and calibre will use the first image (not to small, and with good aspect-ratio) as the cover image.
+Well-known document properties (Title, Keywords, Description, Creator) are recognized and calibre will use the first image (not too small, and with good aspect-ratio) as the cover image.

 There is also an advanced property conversion mode, which is activated by setting the custom property ``opf.metadata`` ('Yes or No' type) to Yes in your ODT document (File->Properties->Custom Properties).
 If this property is detected by calibre, the following custom properties are recognized (``opf.authors`` overrides document creator)::